cliffhall/node-multi-server-chat/README.md

 that user currently has open.
 Subsequently, when users connect and disconnect, the server instance updates all its peers about that user's connection status.

-Since every server instance knows which users are connected to each of its peers, no database is required, to track where users are connected, a common bottleneck with Star Topology systems.
+Since every server instance always knows which users are connected to each of its peers, no database is required, a common bottleneck with Star Topology systems.

+And since only a user's name and connection count is stored per connection, a 100k users with an average name length of nine characters and one connection would take up less than 1MB of memory.
+Clients are charged with accumulating their own message histories.

 ### Routing messages to recipients
 When a server instance receives a message for a user it doesn't know, it will forward that message to any peers known to have a connection to that user.

-Since the intended recipeint could be connected to multiple server instances with separate clients, the message will also be forwarded to any peers known to have a connection to the recipient.
+Since the intended recipient could be connected to multiple server instances with separate clients, the message will also be forwarded to any peers known to have a connection to the recipient.

 ### Keeping the sender's clients in sync